 An Annual Maximum is the maximum benefit payable for services received during any calendar year for particular services or groups of services.
-Annual Maximums start new on 1 January each year (Orthodontics maximum is determined by length of membership based on anniversary year).
+Annual Maximums start new on 1 January each year.

 A calendar year is from January 1 to December 31.

 A claim refers to a request submitted by a member to Police Health for the payment of benefits for hospital treatment, in-patient medical treatment or extras treatment.
 All claims must be made within two years of receiving treatment.
 Making a claim is easy see the many options on how to submit a claim here.

 A co-payment is an amount that a member agrees to pay towards the cost of each day spent in hospital.
 Police Health does not have co-payments on its hospital coverage.
 However, if you transfer to Police Health and your previous cover had a co-payment component, you’ll be required to serve waiting periods in relation to the co-payment and you may be required to pay the co-payment if you receive hospital treatment during the waiting periods.

 A Contributor in Police Health Fund Rules refers to the person who is registered as the Contributor of the policy, in which the policy holds their name as the authorising contact, recipient for all written and/or electronic communications and is responsible for premiums of the policy.

 Police Health’s literature refers to a number of different types of dependents.

 Our Fund Rules refer to the Contributor and dependents.
 Dependents are any spouse/partner and any child of the Contributor eligible to be covered under your policy.

 The Fund Rules collectively refers to your children eligible to be covered under your policy as “dependent persons” and are made up of the following types: